Spiikesan/CupboardLimiter/README.md

 ## Commands

+- `tc` -- Retrieve the current count, remaining and position of your TCs.
+No permission needed.
 - `tc <partialUserNameOrId>` -- Retrieve the number and position of all TCs for a specific player using it's name (or only a part of it) or it's steam userID.
 Need the admin permission.

 ## Roadmap / Suggestions